 DPS International, Gurgaon is an authorised IB World School for the Primary Years Programme.

-The Primary School caters to students aged 2½ to 11 years, enrolled in Grades Pre-Nursery through 5.
+The Primary School caters to students aged 2½ to 11 years, enrolled in Grades Pre-Nursery through 5 and offers the IB Primary Years Programme (PYP),

-Considering the future world, we determine the types of learning that children will require, which informs us about how learning should be structured within and outside of classrooms.
-The primary school offers the IB Primary Years Programme (PYP), a curriculum framework that includes languages, social studies, mathematics, science and technology, arts, and personal, social, and physical education.
+It is a curriculum framework that includes languages, social studies, mathematics, science and technology, arts, and personal, social, and physical education.
 This framework provides students with a comprehensive and developmentally appropriate academic experience emphasising various subjects' interconnectedness.
 It also fosters an international perspective that acknowledges and celebrates the diversity of student experiences and backgrounds.

 The classroom teaching and learning practices are designed to stimulate curiosity and inquiry, fostering a spirit of discovery and a love for learning.
 Students are equipped with the skills necessary to learn independently or collaboratively and to apply their knowledge across a wide range of areas.
 Utilising an inquiry-based approach, the teaching methods build on individual understanding, knowledge, and interests, focusing on how to learn effectively and encouraging deeper exploration while developing critical thinking skills.
 A variety of teaching strategies are employed that incorporate real-life experiences to engage students in purposeful, interactive, and active learning.
 Additionally, access is provided to technology through a diverse array of devices and online resources.